iggraham/chaosiq-documentation/docs/running-on-travis/run-with-chaosiq.md

 ### Install the Travis CLI

-In order to encrypt a file and to use that encrypted file on your Travis build you will need to install the Travis CLI, see the [Travis CLI installation][TravisCliInstall] instructions.
+To encrypt a file and to use that encrypted file on your Travis build you will need to install the Travis CLI, see the [Travis CLI installation][TravisCliInstall] instructions.
 Once installed you will need to use the Travis CLI to login  in to your Travis account with the following command:

 ```
 travis login --com